pghalliday/jira-requirements-data/README.md

 # jira-requirements-data

-Promise based library to query a JIRA project and return a list of requirements with the issues that have been linked to them to indicate that those issues satisfy the requirements
+Promise based library to query a JIRA project and return a list of requirements and linked issues with their statuses.

+For use in projects where requirements are collected then issues satisfying those requirements are created and linked using JIRA issue linking with a many to many relationship in an analysis phase.

 Usage
 -----